 7.1) The President and Vice-President(s) shall be recommended by the Committee for endorsement at the Annual General Meeting (see Clause 8).

-7.2) The election/endorsement of Officers and Members shall take place at the AGM.
-The period of office for both officers and members shall be three years in the first instance, with the option of up to a further three years if re-elected annually at the AGM.
+7.2) The election/endorsement of Officers/members shall take place at the AGM.
+The period of office for both members and officers shall be three years in the first instance, with the option of up to a further three years if re-elected annually at the AGM.
 In exceptional circumstances and by unanimous agreement of the Committee a term of office may be extended.

 7.3) Nominations for Officers and Committee members will be sought from all members and must be submitted on a form provided by the Honorary Secretary.